ktaneishi/DeepLearningTutorials/README.md

 DBN-Kyoto (Deep Belief Network for Drug Discovery)
 ==================================================

-This is a drug discovery workload using Deep Belief Network (DBN) model.
+This is a drug discovery workload using Deep Belief Network (DBN) and Deep Neural Network (DNN) model.
 This algorithm is used to predict if the chemical structure of a compound can interact with the protein sequence.
 Deep Learning resolve the bottleneck of exponential increase in the calculation time and memory consumption encountered in SVM algorithm.

-These scripts require the optimized [Theano by Intel](https://github.com/intel/theano).
+These scripts were used for the optimization of [Theano by Intel](https://github.com/intel/theano), and now this optimization were merged in [Theano](https://github.com/theano/theano).

-The results were reported in the paper _Prediction of Compound-protein Interactions Based on Deep Learning_, Mol Inform.
+The results of these models were reported in the paper _Prediction of Compound-protein Interactions Based on Deep Learning_, Mol Inform.
 2016 Aug 12.
+All modifications of this workload were done by the 2nd author.

 Dependency
 ----------